 In this blog, I opine about fairness as the basis of public and social services and marketing.
 But what does the research say?

 Continue reading On Fairness: The relationship between income inequality and economic growth

 In this blog, I’ve talked about the distribution of goods and services, one of the pillars of marketing.
 I’ve also talked about fairness and inequality, which are closely related to distribution.
 But when it comes to the public good, maybe that’s all more complicated than it’s need to be.
-Maybe we just need to be distributing money.
+Maybe we just need to be distributing money to the poor.

 Continue reading Distributing money to the poor